Glendive, Montana: Media

 Glendive is the smallest of the 210 designated markets for broadcast television in the United States as designated by Nielsen Media Research, with one station—KXGN channel 5—carrying a CBS affiliation along with state and local news broadcasts for a small potential audience of several thousand people (county population is 9,059).
 Until September 2009, KXGN also carried selected prime-time NBC programming in its schedule, making it the last "Big 3" affiliate to offer programming from more than one network on a single feed.
 In late June 2010, KXGN moved their NBC programming to a DT2 digital subchannel, rejoining the network.
+KXGN-TV then dropped NBC at 11:59 pm on New Year's Eve 2024.

-K13PL channel 13, a translator (low-powered rebroadcaster) of Williston, North Dakota's NBC affiliate KUMV was also available until 2013; KUMV is still carried on area cable systems.
+K13PL channel 13, a translator (low-powered rebroadcaster) of Williston, North Dakota's NBC affiliate KUMV was also available until 2013; KUMV is still carried on area cable systems as the market's default NBC affiliate.
+Three stations in Billings also serve Glendive: ABC affiliate/CW+ O&O KSVI 6, Fox affiliate KHMT 4 and PBS member station KBGS-TV 16.

 The Glendive Ranger-Review is the local paper.